soumendus/file-audit-using-kaudit/README.md

    - To convert numerical User ID to human readable format.

+   - To do a bit of parsing for reading data from /etc/auditdir.conf file.

    - More Testing and validation by writing a Test Driver

    - More comprehensive Exception Handling